Maruti Suzuki launches crossover in late assault on India SUV market

-NEW DELHI (Reuters) - Maruti Suzuki(MRTI.NS), India’s car market leader but lagging Ford Motor Co(F.N), Renault SA(RENA.PA) and others with new models in the fast-growing SUV segment, launched a crossover vehicle on Wednesday that aims to support ambitious sales growth plans.
+NEW DELHI, Aug 5 (Reuters) - Maruti Suzuki, India’s car market leader but lagging Ford Motor Co, Renault SA and others with new models in the fast-growing SUV segment, launched a crossover vehicle on Wednesday that aims to support ambitious sales growth plans.

 Maruti has set a target of nearly doubling its annual sales to 2 million vehicles by 2020, when analysts expect India will become the world’s third-largest auto market with sales of more than 5 million vehicles despite sluggishness in recent years.